 In China, however, there is no currently effective law or regulation providing patent term extension, patent linkage, or data exclusivity (referred to as regulatory data protection).
 Therefore, a lower-cost generic drug can emerge onto the market much more quickly.
 Chinese regulators have set forth a framework for integrating patent linkage and data exclusivity into the Chinese regulatory regime, as well as for establishing a pilot program for patent term extension.
 To be implemented, this framework will require adoption of regulations.
-To date, the NMPA has issued several draft implementing regulations in this regard for public comment but no regulations have been formally issued.
+To date, the NMPA has issued several draft implementing regulations in this regard for public comment.
+The amendment to the PRC Patent Law which came into effect in 2021 introduced "patent term compensation" for a maximum of 5 years, corresponding to the patent term extension under the U.S. federal law.
+The implementation of patent term compensation is specified in the Implementation Rules of the Patent Law of the PRC and the Patent Examination Guidelines which came into effect in January 2024.
+Since the regulations are relatively new, uncertainties exist with respect to the actual execution of them.
 These factors result in weaker protection for us against generic competition in China than could be available to us in the United States until the relevant implementing regulations for extension, patent linkage, or data exclusivity are put into effect officially in China.